 It’s no surprise that many companies go with the second approach, and it’s you who suffers for it.
 With a poor VPS plan, your website is going to be slow and sometimes completely unavailable.
 Just getting the server to run can take hours.

-I signed up for dozens of VPS plans and tested them myself, to find out which ones can meet my standards.
+I signed up for dozens of VPS plans and tested them myself, after also testing the top web hosting providers on the market, to find out which ones can meet my standards.

 Most companies didn’t even come close, but the best prevailed.
 Read on and understand what’s really under the hood, and which cheap VPS hosting service is best for you.